polpol12345678910/pagepilotwebdesign/replit.md

-# PagePilot - Local Web Design Service
+# WalkerMade - Local Web Design Service

 ## Overview

-PagePilot is a modern, green-themed website for a local web design service that helps small businesses get online.
+WalkerMade is a modern, green-themed website for a local web design service that helps small businesses get online.
 Built with vanilla HTML, CSS, and JavaScript, it features a clean design with soft textures, background shapes, icons, and subtle animations.
 The site emphasizes friendly, local service with honest messaging and transparent pricing.

 ## User Preferences